dongyongzhou/document/knowledge/professional/os/debug.md

 - Interrupt Status
 - Kernel Global Work Queue

+Checking

+- Check list of process stacks, generally safe to ignore those with schedule() as their most recent function call.
+- Focus on stacks with preempt_schedule – this means something had to be forcefully pre-empted – didn’t call a sleeping API.
+- Focus on mutex_lock calls
+- Focus on softirq threads & threaded ISRs

-### Kernel – Panic
+###3.3 Kernel – Panic

+Occurs when the system has hit some fatal condition

+Generally the system could not access memory

+- WARN_ON

+System has detected something bad but not fatal

+Should not be ignored!

+Generally give the location where the warning occurred

+	WARNING: at

 - BUG() or BUG_ON(<condition>)

+Variation on kernel panic

+Programmer put some checks in to detect bad state

+If bad state occurs, kernel intentionally dereferences NULL pointer to crash System

+Will see **__bug** in the backtrace

 General way to check the sanity of the variable status in kernel

-CONFIG_BUG needs to be set
+**CONFIG_BUG** needs to be set

-If CONFIG_DEBUG_BUGVERBOSE is set, it is printing the filename and line number showing where the BUG line is and causes a kernel panic; otherwise, it is just hanging.
+If **CONFIG\_DEBUG_BUGVERBOSE** is set, it is printing the filename and line number showing where the BUG line is and causes a kernel panic; otherwise, it is just hanging.

-**Explicit kernel BUGs** (will use undefined instruction panic handler, but will print out a “kernel BUG at” message)
+**Explicit kernel BUGs** (will use undefined instruction panic handler, but will print out a “**kernel BUG at**” message)

+- Scheduling while atomic

+When handling and IRQ or interrupts are disabled can’t call schedule

+IRQs and interrupts are supposed to be quick, scheduling is long

 - Oops message